shirleyChou/Blog/content/post/week2-andrew-ng-machine-learning.md

 ### Normal equation
 Normal equation, which for some linear regression problems, will give us a much better way to solve for the optimal value of the parameters theta.
-Normal equation is a method to solve for theta analytically.i.e. we can instead just solve for the optimal value for theta all at one go.
+**Normal equation is a method to solve for theta analytically.i.e. we can instead just solve for the optimal value for theta all at one go**.
 So basically one step you get to the optimal value right there.

 #### Intuition of normal equation
 ![](https://github.com/shirleyChou/blog/blob/master/static/content/post/images/andrew-ng-ml/week2/intuition.JPG?raw=true)